pyOpenSci/software-peer-review/about-peer-review/pyopensci-related-joss-ropensci.md

 pyOpenSci aligns closely with the broad mission of JOSS to provide maintainers with credit for their efforts in developing the open source tools necessary to support reproducible open science workflows.
-However, we are not a typical publisher or Journal.
+However, we are not a typical publisher or journal.
 Rather we are a community that provides support for both a diverse group of software maintainers and long term maintenance of our packages.